What to expect from your midwife in New Zealand

 - be with you during your labour and birth

 - refer you or your baby to specialist support if needed.
-For examples of when referral may be needed, you can check out the Council's Be Safe. paper on the Referral Guidelines or you can go to the full Referral Guidelines
+For examples of when referral may be needed, you can check out the Council's Be Safe. paper on Referral Guidelines, or you can go to the full Referral Guidelines

 - visit you (or arrange for you to be visited) at the hospital and in your home at least seven times after your baby is born